pyca/cryptography/docs/fernet.rst

         raised.
 It is safe to use this data immediately as Fernet verifies that the data has not been tampered with prior to returning it.

-        :param bytes token: The Fernet token.
+        :param bytes or str token: The Fernet token.
 This is the result of calling :meth:`encrypt`.
         :param int ttl: Optionally, the number of seconds old a message may be for it to be valid.
 If the message is older than ``ttl`` seconds (from the time it was originally